An introduction to building a smart laboratory 2020

-Metadata is ‘data about the data’ and it is used for cataloguing, describing, and tagging data resources.
-It adds basic information, knowledge, and meaning.
-Metadata helps organise electronic resources, provide digital identification, and helps support archiving and preservation of the resource.
+Metadata – data about the data – is used for cataloguing, describing, and tagging data resources.
+It adds basic information, knowledge and meaning.
+It also helps organise electronic resources, provide digital identification, and helps support archiving and preservation of the resource.
 Secondary or processed data describes how raw data is transformed by using scientific methodologies to create results.
 To maintain data integrity, altering methods to reprocess will require a secured audit trail functionality, data and access security.
 If metadata is not captured, the ability to find and re-use previous knowledge from scientific experiments is eliminated.

 Paperless or less paper?